GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

 !!! r-project "r"

     ```r
-    # gene_name has the value 'pten' or whatever value you used in the challenge
+    # gene_name has the value "pten" or whatever value you used in the challenge
-    # We will now assign the new value 'tp53'
+    # We will now assign the new value "tp53"

-    gene_name <- 'tp53'
+    gene_name <- "tp53"
     ```

 You can also remove an object from R's memory entirely.
 The `rm()` function will delete the object.